 As of March 31, 2016, our mortgage-backed securities portfolio consisted of \$1.024 billion of fixed rate Agency "specified pools," \$37.1 million of Agency RMBS backed by adjustable rate mortgages, or "Agency ARMs," \$77.5 million of Agency reverse mortgage pools, \$6.9 million of Agency interest only securities, or "Agency IOs," and \$27.6 million of non-Agency RMBS.
 Specified pools are fixed rate Agency pools with special characteristics, such as pools comprised of low loan balance mortgages, pools comprised of mortgages backed by investor properties, pools containing mortgages originated through the government-sponsored "Making Homes Affordable" refinancing programs, and pools containing mortgages with various other characteristics.
 During the quarter, we modestly decreased our holdings of fixed rate pass throughs and we slightly increased our holdings of reverse mortgage pools.
-Overall, the size of our RMBS portfolio declined to \$1.174 billion as of March 31, 2016, from \$1.242 billion as of December 31, 2015.
+Overall, the size of our RMBS portfolio declined to \$1.174 billion as of March 31,

+1 Core Earnings is a non-GAAP financial measure.
+See "Reconciliation of Core Earnings to Net Income (Loss)" below for an explanation regarding the calculation of Core Earnings.
+2 Prior period calculation methodology has been conformed to current period calculation methodology.
+2016, from \$1.242 billion as of December 31, 2015.
 In addition, separate and apart from the short TBA portfolio that we hold for hedging purposes, we held \$76.9 million in notional amount of long TBA positions for investment purposes at March 31, 2016, as compared to \$83.7 million at December 31, 2015.
 For financial reporting purposes, TBAs are considered derivative instruments.